Church History

 This volume also includes two appendixes that explain how Joseph Smith’s revelations were first recorded, circulated, and published.
 The first appendix (previously published in volume 1 of the Revelations and Translations series of The Joseph Smith Papers) provides information on Revelation Book 1 and Revelation Book 2, the manuscript books in which the earliest known versions of many of the revelations were recorded.
 The second appendix (previously published in volume 2 of the Revelations and Translations series) explains the publication history of the revelations, including the role church newspapers played in circulating the revelations, the canonization of the revelations, and the compiling and printing of the first editions of the Doctrine and Covenants.

 Joseph Smith’s Revelations: A Doctrine and Covenants Study Companion was first published as an e-book in 2016.
 At that time, the Joseph Smith Papers Project had completed work on the texts of 110 sections of the Doctrine and Covenants.
-This expanded and updated edition, published in late 2020, includes the texts of all Joseph Smith–era sections.
+This expanded and updated edition, first published in late 2020, includes the texts of all Joseph Smith–era sections.
+In 2024, section 135 was added to the compilation, as published in the appendix to the fifteenth and final volume of the Documents series of The Joseph Smith Papers.

 Annotation Conventions